 Recovering from TBI in Southern California

-For those who suffer a TBI and those who care for them, the rehabilitation process can be a long road involving lost wages, expensive therapies and medications, and even daily help for personal care.
+For those who suffer from a TBI and those who care for them, the rehabilitation process can be a long road involving lost wages, expensive therapies and medications, and even daily help for personal care.
 A California traumatic brain injury lawyer can help.
-Los Angeles TBI attorney Sean Salamati fights for full and fair compensation for those across CA who suffer a brain injury because of someone else’s negligence.
+Los Angeles personal injury attorney Sean Salamati fights for full and fair compensation for those across CA who suffer a brain injury because of someone else’s negligence.
 Call today to schedule a free confidential consultation.

 Additional TBI recovery resources: